 Along with pressure from the wider campaign, the march in Preston led to Reform backing down, and announcing that care homes will not be closed.
 This is a great victory, and shows the power of the workers’ movement when mobilised.

-Day centres, however, remain under threat, and so the victory is only partial.
 The RCP in Preston has resolved to bring out larger blocs of students and young people to future demonstrations – to fight even more boldly and militantly for the overthrow of the entire decrepit capitalist system!